A Busy Person’s Guide to Plantar Fasciitis

 READ MORE: Tips For Treating Plantar Fasciitis

 For much of the day, many of us are chained to our desk, working on our feet all day, or going about our daily responsibilities.
-Luckily, this is the perfect time to perform some of the treatment options available to plantar fasciitis suffers.
+Luckily, this is the perfect time to try some of the plantar fasciitis home remedies available to anyone going through this condition.

 It is easy to incorporate these stretches into daily tasks such as brushing your teeth, waiting for the bus or standing in line.

-Equipment: A wall, curb or any place that provides a 90-degree angle.
+A wall, curb or any place that provides a 90-degree angle

 READ MORE: How To Stretch & Strengthen Calves